 What we have explored so far is simply related to your “traveler experience” when arriving in a new country and crossing its borders.

-But we haven’t yet mentioned the HUGE impact this new digital system will imply when it comes to immigration in Europe and more precisely to any of the Schengen Area countries.
+But we haven’t yet mentioned the HUGE impact this new digital system hase when it comes to immigration in Europe and more precisely to any of the Schengen Area countries.

 But many foreigners went over that fact by renewing their passports, hence eliminating the physical stamp that showed when they entered the country and hence being the proof of their overstaying.

-As the Entry/Exit system will generate a digital stamp (so your physical passport would be kept intact) all records of entry/exit will be stored on the online European databases.
+As the Entry/Exit system generates a digital stamp (so your physical passport is kept intact), all records of entry/exit will are stored on the online European databases.

 But not only that.

-The EES will also record refusals of entry, which will be stored with the traveler’s profile and considered in future attempts to cross the borders of any of the member countries.
+The EES also records refusals of entry, which are stored with the traveler’s profile and considered in future attempts to cross the borders of any of the member countries.

 What is the difference between ETIAS and EES?